stefaneidelloth/treezjs/doc/atoms/study/pythonExport/pythonExport.md

 A ![](../../../../icons/pythonExport.png) PythonExport atom is automatically executed if it exists as child of a study and the study is executed.
 It is not possible to manually run a ![](../../../../icons/pythonExport.png) PythonExport atom.

-Once the study has been finished, you can add extra cells to the Python Notebook
+Once the study has been finished, you can add extra cells to the Python Notebook and access the results structure.

 ## Sections